hoodiecrow/ConsTcl/README.md

 __read-pair__ procedure

 `` read-pair `` is a helper procedure that does the heavy lifting in reading a pair structure.
 First it checks if the list is empty, returning `` #NIL `` in that case.
 Otherwise it reads the first element in the list and then repeatedly the rest of them.
 If it reads a Dot object, the following element to be read is the tail end of an improper list.
 When `` read-pair `` has reached the ending parenthesis or bracket, it conses up the elements starting from the last, and returns the head of the list.
+Shares the variables `` c `` and `` unget `` with its caller.

 ```
 proc ::constcl::read-pair {char} {
   upvar c c unget unget
   set c [readc]
   read-eof $c
-  if {[read-find $char]} {
+  if {[T [find-char? $char]]} {
     # read right paren/brack
     #set c [readc]
     return #NIL